u-Bocu/silver_claw_project/README.md

 - This operation shall compute a coefficient used later to ensure each position on the screen is available in mouse mode.
 (SRD_SCLAW_303)<br>

 ### Parameters
-The C++ launcher should allow the user to choose parameters for the Rust service.
+The Rust launcher should allow the user to choose parameters for the Rust main thread.

 The parameters are the following:
 - The user should be able to switch between left-handed mode and right-handed mode.
 (SRD_SCLAW_401)<br>